St. Sukie de la Croix: Bibliography

 De la Croix, St. Sukie.
 (2012).
 Chicago Whispers: a History of LGBT Chicago before Stonewall.
 Madison, WI: University of Wisconsin Press.

 De la Croix, St. Sukie.
 (2017).
 The Blue Sprong and the Flight from Mediocrity.
 Lethe Press.

+De la Croix, St. Sukie.
+(2026).
+Out of the Underground: Homosexuality, The Radical Press, and the Rise and Fall of the Gay Liberation Front.
+Rattling Good Yarns Press.